 Want hardy garden mums for your perennial garden?
 Your best bet is to ask for them at a garden center or nursery.

-Choose the Best Location
+Plant Mums in the Best Location

 Florist mums are perfect choices for containers, to make stunning fall displays near entryways and in window boxes.
 You can also plant these annual mums in your garden to bring end-of-season color after summer annuals are spent.

-Plant Chrysanthemums Early
+Plant Chrysanthemums Early in the Year

+Plant perennial mums in spring.
+This gives the plants the most time to establish root systems and gain strength before the first frost.
 Dig a hole twice as wide as the root ball, adding rich soil to the hole as you plant your mum.
 Add a layer of mulch at the base of the plant to help keep the soil moist.